altherlex/firekamp/README.md

 ## Libraries Used and Why

 CMS Avo was chosen for curiosity and learning on its pluses and mises.
-Unfortunalty, the solution has many features that are paid.
+Unfortunately, the solution has many features that are paid.

 Httparty is being used to request the [API](https://potterapi-fedeperin.vercel.app/en/books)